lederer/react-showtime/README.md

 React Showtime is **not for sophisticated animations**.
 Consider a more full-featured library like react-spring for those.

-## Components and Refs

-React Showtime provides a `ref` that must end up attached to the element you're showing/hiding.
-It uses the ref to directly assign CSS transition properties and _hidden_ styles to the element and to listen for transition events.

-If you are transitioning an _element_ directly, you can just pass the provided `ref` as a prop.

-If you are transitioning a _custom component_, consider updating the component to use [ref forwarding](https://reactjs.org/docs/forwarding-refs.html) to pass the ref down to the component's outermost element.

-If you are transitioning a _component you cannot edit_ and that does not forward refs to its outermost element, attach the `ref` to a wrapper div.

 ## Install

 ### Yarn